TaimurHasan/PasswordGenerator/README.md

 ## Application Details

 The application was built primarily using JavaScript, with support from HTML and CSS to host the tool.
 Within JavaScript, a combination of objects and methods were used, including variables, functions, loops, and control flows.
-The tool uses The tool uses prompts, variables, and if statements to create a special character list dependent on the user's input and preference on uppercase, lowercase, numbers, and special characters.
-The tool is programmed to force the user to confirm at least one character type to prevent generating an empty password.
+The tool uses prompts, variables, and if statements to create a special character list dependent on the user's input and preference on uppercase, lowercase, numbers, and special characters.
+The tool is programmed to force the user to confirm at least one character type to prevent generating an empty password and to select a WHOLE number between 8 and 128 characters.
 Lastly, the tool uses a for loop and the random method within the Math object to select random characters out of the available character list up to the password length that the user requested.

 ** Languages Used **
 - HTML